abbiewade/abbiewade.github.io/smartalarmclock.md

 }
 ```

-With all this code in place, our Arduino side of the program is ready to go.
-All we have to do now is write the python code to get our serial data.
+With all this code in place, our Arduino side of the alarm clock is ready to go.
+All we have to do now is write the python code to get our calendar data and send it to the serial port of the Arduino.
 In the mean time, you will notice that by running the program, nothing has changed.
 The time and temperature are still being displayed.

-#### Getting and Sending the Alarm Details in python
+#### Getting and Sending the Alarm Details On the Raspberry Pi

 To make our lives easier, we are going to start this base code from the google tutorial example from when we set up the APIs.
 There are two different things we need to modify.
 The first of these is we need to include two additional inputs for the time and calendar library, like below.